 - Crunchi Daily Sunscreen

-Pure Haven is one of the best places to get non-toxic products, because they have a huge catalog of personal care items and cleaning supplies, allowing you to get everything you need in one place.
+Pure Haven is one of the best places to get non-toxic products, because they have a huge catalog of personal care items and cleaning supplies, letting you get everything you need in one place.
 None of their products include methylisothiazolinone or other isothiazolinone preservatives, and instead they use their own patented plant-based preservation system called “Pure Protect.”
 Further, I especially appreciate the fact that they make sure their products are free of any contaminants.

-Their shop includes nearly all the replacement products you’d need to become a methylisothiazolinone-free home, including personal care items, baby products, makeup remover, shampoos, conditioners, hair styling products, face sunscreen, body sunscreen, cleaning supplies, and more.
+In addition, their shop includes nearly all the replacement products you’d need to become a methylisothiazolinone-free home, including personal care items, baby products, makeup remover, shampoos, conditioners, hair styling products, face sunscreen, body sunscreen, cleaning supplies, and more.